caolan/async/README.md

 <a name="apply" />
 ### apply(function, arguments..)

-Creates a continuation function with some arguments already applied, a useful shorthand when combined with other control flow functions.
+Creates a continuation function with some arguments already applied.

+Useful as a shorthand when combined with other control flow functions.
 Any arguments passed to the returned function are added to the arguments originally passed to apply.